gatsbyjs/gatsby/packages/gatsby-transformer-screenshot/README.md

 ```

 screenshotFile is a PNG file like any other loaded from your filesystem, so you can use this plugin in combination with `gatsby-image`.

+## Lambda setup

+Gatsby provides a hosted screenshot service for you to use; however, you can run the service yourself on AWS Lambda.

+AWS Lambda is a "serverless" computing platform that lets you run code in response to events, without needing to set up a server.
+This plugin uses a Lambda function to take screenshots and store them in an AWS S3 bucket.

+First, you will need to (create a S3 bucket)[https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html] for storing screenshots.
+Once you have done that, create a (Lifecycle Policy)[https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-lifecycle.html] for the bucket that sets a number of days before files in the bucket expire.
+Screenshots will be cached until this date.

+To build the Lambda package, run `npm run build-lambda-package` in this directory.
+A file called `lambda-package.zip` will be generated - upload this as the source of your AWS Lambda.
+Finally, you will need to set `S3_BUCKET` as an environment variable for the lambda.

+To set up the HTTP interface, you will need to use AWS API Gateway.
+Create a new API, create a new resource under `/`, select "Configure as proxy resource", and leave all the settings with their defaults.
+Create a method on the new resource, selecting "Lambda Function Proxy" as the integration type, and fill in the details of your lambda.